tommybobbins/AWSDevOpsExam/README.md

  * Indexes
    * Local secondary index.
 Can only be created when table created.
 Same partition key as table, but different sort key.
 Any queries using this sort key will be faster.
 Immutable. *LSII*
   * Global secondary index.
 Can be modified.
 Different partition key and sort key. *GSIM*
  * Query: query of the primary key + distinct value.
 Returns filtered items based on the partition key.
+Specify partiton key name and value in the equality condition and also specify a key condition expression in the query.
  * BatchGetItem (100 objects, up to 16MB)
  * Scan: Dump of every item in the table, filtered after the fact.
  * Read capacity units 4KB/s